Chapter 9 Leaving Home

 “Agreed.
 Olivia, that’s your department,” the President said, turning to her daughter’s teacher.
 Olivia was now also the Secretary of Flotilla Management.

 From the beginning, Elizabeth needed people she knew and trusted around her.
 She was pleased with how the Cabinet functioned so far.
 However, everyone in Mesaland and the whole flotilla held double duty.
-The President was confident that more would qualify and come forward, a time she looked forward to, especially if she could finish her term.
+The President was confident that more would qualify and come forward, a time she looked forward to, especially if it allowed her to finish her term.

 “Yes, ma’am.
-I will start the process and submit it to the Council of Rhea,” Olivia said, smiling and shaking her head at the honorific.
+I will start the process and submit it to the Council of Rhea,” Olivia said, smiling and shaking her head at Elizabeth’s honorific.

 An hour later, Elizabeth was back at her kitchen table, wondering what would happen now.
-A break had been called to make Andre’s transfer.
-Elizabeth was staring into the living room when she heard knocking at the French door behind her.
+A break had been called to make Andrew’s transfer.
+She was staring into the living room, time moving too slowly, when she heard knocking at the French door behind her.
 Liz turned and saw Sammie.
 She nodded, and their stowaway came in meekly.

 “Oh,” she let out a sigh.
 “Scared.”

-“I didn’t mean to cause all this trouble, but I’m glad I took the chance.
+“I didn’t mean to cause all this trouble, but I am glad I took the chance.
 I was surprised when I learned that Andrew was an A.I.
 What a remarkable creature.
 How is he doing?”

 “At this moment, there is an attempt to transfer him to another container, a metal cube.”

 “Well, it’s never been done before.
-Of course, the Mayone had a hand designing the procedure, so we have that help.
-They created and installed the A.I.s originally, so…” Elizabeth said, her tone underscoring the unprecedented nature of the task as she crossed her fingers and shrugged her shoulders.
+Of course, the Mayone had a hand in designing the procedure.
+They created and installed the A.I.s originally, and we have their help, so…” Elizabeth said, her tone underscoring the concern, her fingers crossed, and shoulders shrugged in a gesture of hope and uncertainty.

 “Why are you doing a transfer?”

-“He can’t function as the house A.I. anymore.
-Until we know exactly how and why Andrew did all this.
-It goes beyond what he designed to do.”
+“He can’t be in a house until we know exactly how and why Andrew did all this.
+It goes beyond what he was designed to do.”

 “Oh,” Sammie clasped her hands and stared at them.

-“He lied to me and, in effect, all of the flotillas,” Elizabeth’s voice was heavy with a sense of betrayal, her words echoing with the weight of her emotions.
+“He lied to me and, in effect, all of the flotillas.”
+Elizabeth’s voice rang with a sense of betrayal.
 “I trusted him, and he deceived us all.”

-“But he wouldn’t hurt anyone, I truly believe that,” Sammie’s voice quivered with disbelief, her words carrying the weight of her shock.
-“And I didn’t realize how dangerous this situation was in Tucson and what Mesaland would do.
+“But he wouldn’t hurt anyone, I truly believe that,” Sammie’s voice quivered with disbelief, her shock and realization evident in her tone.
+“And I didn’t realize how dangerous this situation was in Tucson and what Mesaland was about to do.
 Taking off like a spaceship.
-Who would have thought that was possible.
-I am not sorry; I wouldn’t want to be back on Earth, and I am so grateful Andrew helped me.”
+Who would have thought that was possible.”
+She shook her head, “I’m not sorry; I wouldn’t want to be back on Earth, and I am so grateful Andrew helped me.”

 “Did you really feel you were in that much danger?
 How many people were pursuing you?”
 Elizabeth looked at Sammie, hoping for a good answer.